ballerina-platform/ballerina-dev-website/swan-lake/learn/network-communication/http/multipart-message-handling.md

   - /swan-lake/learn/network-communication/http/multipart-message-handling
 ---

-You can provide MIME entity values to create single or multi-part HTTP messages using the [`http:Request`] object(/swan-lake/learn/api-docs/ballerina/#/ballerina/http/1.0.6/http/classes/Request).
+You can provide MIME entity values to create single or multi-part HTTP messages using the [`http:Request`](/swan-lake/learn/api-docs/ballerina/#/ballerina/http/1.0.6/http/classes/Request) object.

 A MIME entity in Ballerina is represented using the [`mime:Entity`](/swan-lake/learn/api-docs/ballerina/#/ballerina/mime/1.0.6/mime/classes/Entity) object.